-The Lineage Tool can be used to reverse-engineer legacy ELT logic as the first step in a migration project.
+The Lineage Toolkit can be used to reverse-engineer legacy ELT logic as the first step in a migration project.
 It can be a useful tool to track the progress of ongoing ODI development by scheduling it to be run on a daily basis.
 The tool can be useful for ODI content documentation - the output it produces is a set of static, cross-navigable SVG files that can be opened and navigated in a web browser.

 Running the Lineage Tool

-An intermediate result of the analysis is metadata of columns and mappings between them - similar to a data dictionary - that is written into the Lineage Tool's metadata schema.
+An intermediate result of the analysis is metadata of columns and mappings between them - similar to a data dictionary - that is written into the Lineage Toolkit's metadata schema.
 This output is much richer in data than the visualisations ultimately produced, therefore can be used for ad-hoc analysis of the lineage.

 Exploring the Lineage

 Lineage explorations starts from a Landing page that gives a summary of the Lineage content.

 Lineage content is offered at 4 levels of granularity: Column, Table, Schema and Project.

 Column and Table names, Schemas and Projects are navigable hyperlinks.

 Clicking on a particular column gives us all source tables and columns as well as targets.
 We also get to see accompanying columns and their mappings - included for context but greyed out.

 A single column view can be useful for security audits - to trace sensitive data like Customer Address from OLTP source columns to Data Warehouse Dimension attributes.